hajarkhouz/hajarkhouz/README.md

   tools: ["Git", "VS Code (in pink mode, obviously)"],
   architecture: ["Web Applications", "RESTful APIs", "Database Design"],
   currentFocus: "Building scalable solutions & solving impossible problems",
-  funFact: "I code in light pink mode and I'm not sorry about it 💕" };
+  funFact: "I code in light pink mode and I'm not sorry about it " };
 ```

-##  About Me
+##  🚀About Me

 I'm a **Computer Science student** and **Full-Stack Developer** who sees every "impossible" problem as a puzzle waiting to be solved.
 I build web platforms that work beautifully and scale effortlessly.